CaenJones/EaglercraftX-1.19-Server/README.md

 ## Installing Plugins
 In order to install plugins, navigate to `server > plugins`.
 You will need to clone the initial [plugin-name.jar] file as well as creating a separate directory in the plugins folder in order to store the additional data.
 Then just restart the server and the plugin should be running!

+## FAQ
+### Can I still find and craft 1.19 items?
+Yes, you are able to mine ores like netherite and craft things like shields.
+The items will act normally, however the textures may not match
+### What about mobs?
+Will they still behave normally?
+Yes, most mobs have been matched to their closest prexisting characters or models with a nametag identifier.
+Their drops and stats will remain by the 1.19 standard
+### Can I find new naturally generated structures?
+Yes although they may not have matching blocks or layouts
+### Will there continue to be updates?
+Hell yeah!